 Mapping algorithms that rely on registering point clouds inevitably suffer from local drift, both in localization and in the built map.
 Applications that require accurate maps, such as environmental monitoring, benefit from additional sensor modalities that reduce such drift.
 In our work, we target the family of mappers based on the ICP algorithm which use additional orientation sources such as the IMU.
 We introduce a new angular penalty term derived from Lie algebra.
 Our formulation avoids the need for tuning arbitrary parameters.
-Orientation covariance is used instead, and the resulting error term fits into the ICP cost function minimization problem. %In this extended abstract, we also present the experimental work in progress.
+Orientation covariance is used instead, and the resulting error term fits into the ICP cost function minimization problem.
 Experiments performed on our own real-world data and on the KITTI dataset show consistent behavior while suppressing the effect of outlying IMU measurements.
 We further discuss promising experiments, which should lead to optimal combination of all error terms in the ICP cost function minimization problem, allowing us to smoothly combine the geometric and inertial information provided by robot sensors.

 - The formulation of a novel penalty on the ICP process using Lie algebra, leading to more accurate maps

 Results in Images